-- Using a mortar and pestle creates a luxurious sauce with a rich, deep flavor and a beautiful, silky texture that's superior to what a food processor can do.
+- Using a marble mortar with a wooden pestle creates a luxurious sauce with a rich, deep flavor and a beautiful, silky texture that's superior to what a food processor can do.

-- Pecorino Fiore Sardo is a slightly milder sheep's-milk cheese, and creates a more balanced, less harsh pesto sauce.
+- Pecorino Fiore Sardo is a slightly milder sheep's-milk cheese than Pecorino Romano, and it creates a more balanced, less harsh pesto sauce.

 - Mild olive oil results in a more balanced, less aggressively spicy sauce.

 Pesto is, on the surface, a very simple sauce.
 It requires no cooking and has few ingredients.
 And yet, read just about any authoritative source on pesto, and you're confronted with a laundry list of dos and don'ts.